Who is Love Island star and ex-Sheffield Utd footballer Mike Boateng? | Goal.com

 "The possibility of Luke appearing on Love Island was discussed by Luke and club representatives, and he is doing rehab on the island under physio instruction.
 He has also had gym access and a programme to continue rehab."

-Darlington FC currently play in the Football League, though are currently hopeful of winning promotion from the National League North.
+Darlington currently play in the National League North and are hopeful of winning promotion.

 Trotman began his career at Luton Town, having joined the side's academy team at eight years old and made his full debut at 16 against Cambridge in the 2013-14 FA Trophy.